dlcs/dlcs-net/DLCS.Mock/Generated-Docs/Batch.md

 ### images (🔗)

-All the images in the batch
+Collection of all the images in the batch

 |domain|range|readonly|writeonly|